Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Boot errors: The computer may encounter some errors during startup, affecting how it works.
 Hence, it can cause Windows to think headphones are speaker problems.

-- Faulty or broken headphones: Sometimes, it is possible that the headphone is faulty and not working correctly.
+- Faulty or broken headphones: Sometimes, the headphones may be faulty and not working correctly.
 So, it can affect how Windows recognizes it and result in issues like Realtek separate speaker headphones on your computer.

 - Issues with Realtek drivers: Realtek audio driver is a sound driver for Windows devices.
 Its purpose is to manage the audio system on your computer.

-It may be beneficial for users to know how to fix Windows 11 not recognizing wired headphones.
+It may benefit users to know how to fix Windows 11 not recognizing wired headphones.

 1. Update the audio driver